zuiderkwast/jsonrpc2-erlang/README.md

 Error Handling
 --------------

-* For JSON parsing errors, jsonrpc2:parseerror() can be called to create a "Parse error" (-32700) response.
+* For JSON parsing errors, which is not handled by this module, jsonrpc2:parseerror() can be called to create a "Parse error" (-32700) response.
-* Invalid JSON-RPC requests (though valid JSON) are reported as "Invalid Request" (-32600).
+* Invalid JSON-RPC requests (though valid JSON) are handled and reported as "Invalid Request" (-32600).
 * Any exceptions and errors occuring in the handler callback function are caught and reported in the following way:
   * error:undef  is reported as "Method not found" (-32601),
-  * error:badarg is reported as "Invalid params"
+  * error:badarg and error:function_clause are reported as "Invalid params"
+    (-32602),
-  * any other error or exception is reported as "    Internal error" (-32603).
+  * any other error or exception is reported as "Internal error" (-32603).

-The errors undef and badarg normally occur in Erlang when an undefined function is called and when a function is not defined for a specific set of parametes, respectively.
-You can either let them occur naturally in your handler or trigger them manually using erlang:error(undef) and erlang:error(badarg) respectively.
+The error undef normally occur in Erlang when an undefined function is called.
+A function_clause or badarg occurs when a function is not defined for a specific set of parametes or otherwise doesn't accept the parameters, respectively.
+You can either let them occur naturally in your handler or trigger them manually using erlang:error/1.

 JSON Data Format
 ----------------